State

 Level B1–B2:

-• Description of favorite places in Poland or abroad,
+- Description of favorite places in Poland or abroad

-• Talking about your plans for the future,
+- Talking about your plans for the future

-• Discussion about a healthy lifestyle,
+- Discussion on a healthy lifestyle

-• Description of a cultural event you attended,
+- Description of a cultural event you attended

-• Conversation about traditions and holidays in Poland.
+- Conversation about traditions and holidays in Poland

 Scoring and conditions for passing the exam